msuszan/twine/README.md

 # twine

-twill is an implementation of the [twill](https://github.com/ctb/twill) scripting language using [spynner](https://github.com/makinacorpus/spynner).
+twine is an implementation of the [twill](https://github.com/ctb/twill) scripting language using [spynner](https://github.com/makinacorpus/spynner).
 This will allow for some new features, most notably JavaScript support.